DylanMeeus/springboot_jwt_blog/_posts/2015-08-18-how-to-go-upmarket-and-grow-your-revenue-by-20x.markdown

 Premium support is a great way to offer something of value to your enterprise customers, and you don’t need to build a thing to offer it.

-{% include tweet_quote.html quote_text="Premium support is a great way to offer something of value to your enterprise customers, and you don’t need to build a thing to offer it." %}
+{% include tweet_quote.html quote_text="Premium support is a great way to offer something of value to your enterprise customers." %}

 ![](http://cdn.auth0.com/blog/grow-revenue/statuspage%20pricing.jpg)